Dissipative Superfluidity in a Molecular Bose-Einstein Condensate

-where $\bm{j}_{s}=|\varphi_{0}|^{2}\bm{v}_{s}$ is the superfluid current induced by the external perturbation and $\bm{j}_{d}=|\varphi_{0}|^{2}\bm{\psi}/m$ represents the flow of particles to the environment, which results in the loss of particles.
-Therefore, the term related to $\psi(\bm{r})$ is identified with the dissipative current induced by two-body loss~\citep{Sieberer_2016,PhysRevLett.93.160404} and does not contribute to the superfluid transport.
+where $\bm{j}_{s}=|\varphi_{0}|^{2}\bm{v}_{s}$ is the superfluid current induced by an external perturbation and $\bm{j}_{d}=|\varphi_{0}|^{2}\bm{\psi}/m$ represents the flow of particles to the environment, which results in the loss of particles.
+Therefore, the term involving $\bm{\psi}(\bm{r})$ in Eq. \eqref{eq:effective} is identified with the dissipative current induced by two-body loss~\citep{Sieberer_2016,PhysRevLett.93.160404}.
+In the long-time limit, this dissipative current induces the decay of the particle number as $n_0(t)\sim n_0(0)/(1+2\gamma n(0)t)$~\cite{Ce2022}.
+However, here we consider a short-time regime where the particle number is nearly constant during the observation.
+In this time scale, dissipation enhances rather than suppresses superfluidity, as shown below.

-Here we point out that the dissipation itself can induce the phase rigidity and hence superfluidity even without interactions.
-This is because the two-body loss induces an imaginary gap for the amplitude modes $\phi_{\alpha}$ so that we can consider the amplitude modes to vanish in the long-time limit.
-Therefore, we can safely integrate these modes and consider the effective field theory for the phase modes.
-For a free bosonic system, the amplitude modes are gapless, leading to the breakdown of the effective action~\eqref{eq:effective}.
-In closed systems, repulsive interactions are necessary for superfluidity since they suppress density fluctuations and ensure a finite compressibility~\cite{RevModPhys.80.885}.
-In the dissipative superfluidity considered here, the two-body loss suppresses the density fluctuation by eliminating particles predominantly from where the density is higher than the average.
-This suppression of density fluctuation leads to the phase rigidity and hence superfluidity.
-Similar effective repulsive interactions induced by dissipation have been discussed in the context of the quantum Zeno effect~\cite{Syassen2008,Yamamoto2019,Hongchao2023}.
-We note that the number density decays with time as $n(t)\sim n(0)/(1+2\gamma n(0)t)$~\cite{Ce2022}.
-Hence, the superfluid density in a dissipative BEC will also decay with time.
+Here we point out that the phase rigidity and superfluidity can be induced by dissipation even without interactions.
+For a closed system composed of free bosons, the amplitude mode is gapless, leading to the breakdown of the effective action~\eqref{eq:effective} and the system does not show superfluidity.
+Therefore, repulsive interactions are necessary for superfluidity since they suppress density fluctuations and ensure a finite compressibility~\cite{RevModPhys.80.885}.
+By using effective field theory, we can show that compressibility of a dissipative BEC becomes finite due to two-body loss even in the absence of interactions~\cite{SupplementaryMaterial}, indicating the stability against external perturbations.
+The dipolar interaction does not essentially modify the above mechanism but only partially compensates the repulsive interaction, i.e., $U_R\to U_R(1-\varepsilon_{dd})$.
+In the dissipative superfluidity considered here, the two-body loss suppresses density fluctuations by eliminating particles predominantly from where the density is higher than the average.
+This suppression of density fluctuations leads to the phase rigidity and hence superfluidity.
+Similar mechanisms by which dissipation induces correlations akin to effective repulsive interactions have been discussed in the context of the quantum Zeno effect~\cite{Syassen2008,Garcia-Ripoll_2009,Yamamoto2019,Hongchao2023}.
+We note that not all kinds of dissipation can lead to the phase rigidity.
+Only the dissipation such as two-body and three-body losses leads to correlations between bosons and can generate phase rigidity.